GSA/digital-governance-outline/README.md

 **NOTE: This document is a working draft.** additional questions about this document can be sent to digitalgov@gsa.gov.

 ## [View the Draft Outline »](/outline.md)

+_or download a PDF of the [Digital Governance Policy Outline](./v1.1-OutlineDigitalGovernancePolicy.pdf) »_